ViktoriaCsink/Forumdata_analysis/README.md

 Preprocessed_data:
 Contains the csv file where the product category (e.g. 'Baby', 'DIY', 'Kitchen & Home') is added as a column.
 This information was previously extracted from the URLs through web scraping.

+Report.pdf:
+Text explaining the problem and the analytical approaches.